jyoti7770/sales_data_analysis/README.md

  This enables year-over-year comparison and time series aggregation.

 ### data analysis using pivot table
-1. Sales by Sub-category :
+1. Profit by Sub-category :
    It helps to analyze which sub-categories are underperforming and which products are most popular among customer in each sub-category.